-Patios are typically less expensive than decks
+Patios are typically less expensive to build than decks.

-Decks work well on uneven terrain
+Decks work well on uneven terrain.

 Pros and Cons of a Deck

 Decks are a great way to seamlessly expand your living space to the outdoors.